A SwiftUI Example Tutorial

 Text("2").tag(2)

 The Picker view needs to be configured to store the current selection in the colorIndex state property and to display an option for each color name in the colorNames array.
-To make the Picker more visually appealing, the background color for each Text view will be changed to the corresponding color in the colors array.
+In addition, to make the Picker more visually appealing, we will change the background color for each Text view to the corresponding color in the colors array.

-For the purposes of iterating through the colorNames array, the code will make use of the SwiftUI ForEach structure.
-At first glance, ForEach looks like just another Swift programing language control flow statement.
-In fact, ForEach is very different from the Swift forEach() array method outlined earlier in the book.
+To iterate through the colorNames array, the code will use the SwiftUI ForEach structure.
+At first glance, ForEach looks like just another Swift programming language control flow statement.
+In fact, ForEach differs greatly from the Swift forEach() array method outlined earlier in the book.

-ForEach is itself a SwiftUI view structure designed specifically to generate multiple views by looping through a data set such as an array or range.
+ForEach is a SwiftUI view structure designed to generate multiple views by looping through a data set such as an array or range.
+We may also configure the Picker view to display the color choices in various ways.
+For this project, we must select the WheelPickerStyle (.wheel) style via the pickerStyle() modifier.
 Within the editor, modify the Picker view declaration so that it reads as follows:

 Picker(selection: $colorIndex, label: Text("Color")) {